-According to the IGU worldwide database for underground gas storages (2012 update, natural gas, filtering depleted fields and aquifers i.e. porous media), the distribution of natural gas storages in depleted fields and aquifers relative to their operating pressure1 envelope is as follows:
+According to the IGU worldwide database for underground gas storages (2021 update, natural gas, filtering depleted fields and aquifers currently in operation in Europe), the distribution of natural gas storages in depleted fields and aquifers relative to their operating pressure2 envelope is as follows:

 Figure 7: Max.
-Allowable Pressure for depleted field and aquifer storages
+Allowable Operating Pressure (MAOP) for depleted field and aquifer storages.
+Derived from IGU's 2021 database for European storages

-Figure 8: Min.
-Storage Pressure for depleted field and aquifer storages
+Figure 8: MAOP to Min.
+Storage Pressure ratio for depleted field and aquifer storages.
+Derived from IGU's 2021 database for European storages